DealerDotCom/web-integration-api-docs/source/includes/_internal.md

 ## Content Modification

-This method let's you to modify content on a page level.
+This method allows you to modify content on a page level.
 Right now we only support the modification of the `schedule-service` button.
 So, by using this method you would be able to modify the link attributes of all the schedule service buttons on a page.

 > Usage: